-The Wayne SWCD no longer has paper copies of the Wayne County Soil Survey available for general distribution.
-To find soil information use one of the following links below to access the most current information on soils mapped in Wayne County or stop by our office and we can help you.
+The Wayne SWCD no longer has paper copies of the Wayne County Soil Survey for general distribution.

 If you have Google Earth you can add a KMZ file developed by the California Soil Resource Lab that overlays the soil data on top of the aerial photographs.
-Once downloaded you can click on a soil symbol to see a soil profile.
-Click on the soil profile to see the typical description for the soil series.
+Once downloaded, you can click on a soil symbol to see a soil profile.